JazzfanRS/Radiosure-station-database/README.md

 # Radiosure-station-database

 A place to share the RadioSure(RS) station database since the website and forums are gone.
-I believe (I'm new to github) that only .zip files will download in the normal fashion.
+Upload zipfiles only please.
-You can find discussions at https://www.reddit.com/r/RADIOSURE/
+You can find discussions at https://www.reddit.com/r/RADIOSURE/ as well as here.

 If you use this database and want to share how you modified it for a different application other than RadioSure, please create a fork from the root project (for radiosure only) and make note of that in the upload description.